-Former LSC-O students who have not registered or been in attendance for more than one calendar year must file for readmission by submitting an application for admission.
-Students returning after an absence of less than one calendar year may continue after updating their addresses and telephone numbers with the Office of Admission and Records.
-Former student who have attended another college are required to submit a complete record of all work done subsequent to the last date of attendance at LSC-O. Students with unsettled financial debts to any Lamar component or incomplete records will not be allowed to register until such problems are resolved.
+Former LSC-O students who have not registered, or who have a break in enrollment of one fall or spring term must file for readmission by submitting an application for admission.
+Former students who have attended another college are required to submit a complete official transcript of all work done subsequent to the last date of attendance at LSC-O. Students with unsettled financial debts to any TSUS component or incomplete records will not be allowed to register until such problems are resolved.